IHE/PCC.RIPT/input/pagecontent/volume-1.md

 Transactional requirements are documented in PCC TF-2 Transactions.
 This section documents any additional requirements on profile’s actors.

 #### XX.1.1.1 Content Creator <a name="Content-Creator"> </a>
-The Content Creator shall be responsible for the creation of content of an Interfacility Transport Referral document containing the data elements defined in  PCC TF-3: 6.3.1.D or, where the FHIR is used, containing the FHIR Document Bundle defined TF-3: 6.6.x.1.
+The Content Creator shall be responsible for the creation of content of an Interfacility Transport Referral document containing the data elements defined in  PCC TF-3: 6.3.1.D or, where the FHIR is used, containing the FHIR Document Bundle defined in the [RIPT IG](https://build.fhir.org/ig/IHE/PCC.RIPT/branches/master/StructureDefinition-IHE.PCC.RIPT.Composition.html).

 #### XX.1.1.2 Content Consumer <a name="Content-Consumer"> </a>
-The Content Creator shall be responsible for the creation of content of an Interfacility Transport Referral document containing the data elements defined in PCC TF-3: 6.3.1.D.5 or, where the FHIR is used, containing the FHIR Document Bundle defined TF-3: 6.6.x.1.
+The Content Creator shall be responsible for the creation of content of an Interfacility Transport Referral document containing the data elements defined in PCC TF-3: 6.3.1.D.5 or, where the FHIR is used, containing the FHIR Document Bundle defined in the [RIPT IG](https://build.fhir.org/ig/IHE/PCC.RIPT/branches/master/StructureDefinition-IHE.PCC.RIPT.Composition.html).

 ##### XX.1.1.2.1 Trigger Events
 Upon the discharge or transfer order of a patient, a Transport Data Summary will be generated